 “Don’t tell me it’s a sin to be in love with her instead of him.”

 While apologists might come rushing in with examples of films such as Bohemian Rhapsody, Call Me By Your Name, Deadpool 2, Crazy Rich Asians and others, it is pertinent to take note of the screentime for those characters as well as the roles they played.
 Why are none of the superheroes in the Marvel Cinematic Universe openly gay?
-It is only in February 2021 that Marvel will finally introduce its first gay superhero in Phastos, a role played by Brian Tyree Henry in the upcoming film The Eternals.
-Besides, films like Bohemian Rhapsody have been criticised for trying to sideline Freddie Mercury’s romantic entanglements.
+It is only in October 2021 that Marvel will finally introduce its first gay superhero in Phastos, a role played by Brian Tyree Henry in the upcoming Chloé Zhao film The Eternals.
+Besides, movies such as Bohemian Rhapsody have been criticised for trying to sideline Freddie Mercury’s romantic entanglements.
 Star Wars, in what appears to be its attempt to be ‘woke’ and ‘inclusive’, featured a short kiss, while Jude Law’s Dumbledore, in Fantastic Beasts: The Crimes of Grindelwald, pines wordlessly for Johnny Depp’s Grindelwald without making a move.

 Cis-het white males playing gay characters is quite a common phenomenon in Hollywood.
 This might leave the young members of the LGBTQ+ community frustrated when they see their favourite gay character grace the red carpets with their wife.
 They are possibly left under the impression that the lines between reel and real are blurred; one can probably only be gay on-screen, but in real life, heterosexuality is the way out.
 Similar problems arose when quite recently when Harry Styles graced the cover of Vogue dressed in gender fluid clothing.
 Styles has previously attended the MetGala event dressed in gender-fluid clothing, pearl earrings and black heels; he was stunning and ethereal.
 He has been attacked vehemently by angry, intolerant right-wingers.
 Surprisingly enough, his fanbase, which includes young teens, have rushed to his support.
 While Styles has been lauded for his bravado, we are left wondering, would the reception be same for a queer woman of colour?